Tom-js-python/LinkSpace/documentation/creativebrief.md

   - Optional moderators (assigned by creator or voted by members)
   - Voting available for posts/events if enabled by community

-### Optional
+#### Optional

-Community creators can initiate votes on decisions (e.g., “Should we have weekly meetups?”)
+Community creators can initiate votes on decisions (e.g., “Should we have weekly meetups?”).
-Registered members can request a vote (e.g., to promote an event or idea)
+Registered members can request a vote (e.g., to promote an event or idea).

 ## 🧪 Validation Goals